hasura/graphql-engine/docs/graphql/manual/guides/postgres/triggers.rst

 **Refresh a materialized view when an author gets inserted:**

-Let's say we want to call :ref:`this function<pg_function_example_two>` to refresh a materialized view whenever a new author is inserted:
+Let's say we want to refresh a materialized view whenever a new author is inserted.
+To do so, we can add a trigger that calls :ref:`this function<pg_function_example_two>` whenever a new author is inserted:

 .. code-block:: plpgsql

-  CREATE TRIGGER update_materialized_view AFTER INSERT ON "authors" FOR EACH ROW EXECUTE PROCEDURE update_materialized_view();
+  CREATE TRIGGER update_materialized_view AFTER INSERT ON "authors" FOR EACH ROW EXECUTE PROCEDURE refresh_materialized_view();

 Postgres triggers & Hasura
 --------------------------